 - Other recommendations

+I’m kinda past roughing it out in the cheapest options on the market.
 I still remember my first hostel stay in Taiwan during my University days.
 Definitely cheap but it was a pretty squeezy stay in a place that looked liked someone’s old apartment, complete with a porta-toilet shower on the balcony and super hard beds.
 These places I’m recommending are definitely nicer!

 Star Hostel Taipei Main Station

 For those who like the Muji aesthetic and want a hostel with a super convenient location.

 Address: 4th Floor, No. 50, Huayin Street, Datong District, Taipei 台北市大同區華陰街50號4樓 [google maps]

 Taipei Star Hostel has an excellent location right next to Taipei Main Station, which makes it very convenient for those coming off the Airport MRT, as well as getting to the main bus, train and MRT stations.
 Q Square Mall and the underground Taipei City Mall are just 5 minutes away, so plenty of food and shopping options.